gbgar/flycheck-wordlint.el/README.md

 #Use

-Flycheck-wordlint.el is a flycheck syntax checker, and use follows normal flycheck use, except where noted above.
+Flycheck-wordlint.el is a flycheck syntax checker, and use follows normal flycheck conventions, except where noted above.